British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Placer gold deposits of the Quesnel Highland region, including the former rich producers of the Barkerville camp, have accounted for a large proportion of British Columbia's alluvial gold production.
 With the exception of a few producers in the Wingdam area, which are underlain by Upper Triassic sediments correlative with the Nicola Group, almost all the deposits are underlain by the Upper Proterozoic to Lower Paleozoic Snowshoe Group.
 These predominantly metasedimentary rocks have been metamorphosed to greenschist facies.

 Placer gold deposits in the region are generally found in relatively young Pleistocene gravels.
-The morphology and mineral associations of the gold suggests that it was derived locally, the most obvious sources are the numerous auriferous veins in the Downey succession of the Snowshoe Group.
+The morphology and mineral associations of the gold suggest that it was derived locally, the most obvious sources are the numerous auriferous veins in the Downey succession of the Snowshoe Group.

 At least part of the placer mining done on Hardscrabble Creek involved underground work.
-The area is mainly underlain by Snowshoe Group rocks but the contact with Slide Mountain Group rocks is near-by.
+The area is mainly underlain by Snowshoe Group rocks but the contact with Slide Mountain Group rocks is nearby.

 "Data from the Cariboo mining district indicate that supergene leaching of gold dispersed within massive sulphides by Tertiary deep weathering followed by Cenozoic erosion is the most likely explanation for the occurrence of coarse gold nuggets in Quaternary sediments" (Exploration in British Columbia 1989, page 147).

-From 1879 to 1895 the estimated combined production of Hardscrabble and Sugar Creeks totalled about 5,180 ounces (161,098 grams).
+From 1879 to 1895 the estimated combined production of Hardscrabble and Sugar Creeks totaled about 5,180 ounces (161,098 grams).

 Bibliography

-EMPR AR 1879-1895-tables; 1879-237; 1881-393; 1884-420; 1885-488;
+EMPR AR 1879-1895-tables; 1879-237; 1881-393; 1884-420; 1885-488; 1893-1038; 1894-727; 1897-465; 1900-737; 1901-961;

-EMPR ASS RPT 21199
+EMPR ASS RPT 21199, 40620

 EMPR BULL 28, pp. 22,26